 The device downloads the new firmware over a secure channel.
 It checks the downloaded update for consistency, decrypts end decompresses it and puts it on the landing zone for new firmware.
 When this is done, the firmware update server gets informed by the device that the new firmware has been downloaded, so that the temporary link may be removed.

 When the device is in a safe state it can perform the update.
-Safe means its context says it is ok to perform the update at that given point in time.
+Safe means its context says it is ok to perform the update at that given point in time

 The device notifies the update server that the update has been executed.